IDGCaptainRussia94/Terraria-SGAmod/README.md

 -Cyber Scythe's max range growing smaller with melee speed instead of larger

+-Rustwork Blade can now be used to craft Big Bang

+-Animation bug with the Giant Lizard, also uses unicorn AI and has a proper death sound

 -Prismic Banshee's 'hands' having a weird hitbox, and counting as defeated on other play-throughs

 -Grappling removing the player's light in the foggy darkness